-Catholic Agricultural College is excited to announce the new name of their school, now Edmund Rice College.
+Catholic Agricultural College is excited to announce the new name of their school.
+From the start of 2018 the school will be called Edmund Rice College.
 Over the past few years Catholic Agricultural College has been in consultation with the College community to choose an alternative name that more accurately represents their broad educational focus – having now grown to encompass other vocational areas.

-Since its establishment in 1938, the College has had different names, but the charism of Edmund Rice has always been at the heart, embedded in the core values of the College – making this name change most fitting.
+Since its establishment in 1938, the College has had several name changes, but the charism of Edmund Rice has always been at the heart, embedded in the core values of the College – making this name change most fitting.
 The College has grown over the years from having an agricultural focus to other vocational areas that provide even more alternative pathways for students to be educated.

 The College community; families, students, staff and board members were involved in the development of a new logo and motto that reflect the new name.
 The College’s new motto is Stronger Together, and you can read more about the inspiration behind the elements that form the new logo.